Netgate/frr/doc/user/installation.rst

    Make *bgpd* which does not make bgp announcements at all.
 This feature is good for using *bgpd* as a BGP announcement listener.

+.. option:: --disable-bgp-vnc

+   Turn off bgpd's ability to use VNC.

 .. option:: --enable-datacenter